PelionIoT/mbl-docs/Docs/app_dev/app_dev_intro.md

 1. [Install MBL CLI]().
 1. Set up [a USB connection to your device](), so you can work with MBL CLI.
-1. Install Docker CE<!--or any docker? is CE only important if you're building the image itself?-->
+1. Install Docker CE<!--or any docker? is CE only important if you're building the image itself?--><!--does docker include runc?-->

 ## Building your application